 What Makes Marsala Unique

 Marsala wine has a unique taste for two reasons: the use of only Sicilian indigenous grapes and a complex winemaking process.
-Making Marsala wine is actually pretty difficulte:
+Making Marsala wine is actually pretty difficult:

 - Marsala is fortified with brandy or neutral grape spirit usually made with regional grapes.

-- A cooked grape must called ‘Mosto Cotto’ gives Amber Marsala its deep brown color.
+- A cooked grape must called ‘Mosto Cotto’ gives Marsala its color and its caramel flavor.

 - A sweetened fortified wine called ‘Mistella’ is often blended, made from Grillo grapes.